Xilmi/Rotp-Fusion/README.md

 ## What's New

 2024.03.05 (BR)
-- Auto Help for first user only set if remnant.cfg is missing.
+- Auto Help for first user will only be set if remnant.cfg is missing.
+  - Will be Shown only once (Auto set to off).
+  - Added Option to always display them to match Original RotP choice.
-  - The Inf about remnant.cfg missing is memorized in rotp.hadCfgFile (for future use...)
+- The Info about remnant.cfg missing is memorized in rotp.hadCfgFile (for future use...)

 2024.03.04 (BR)
 - Ship Classes and extended: